 - Pull out the filter and tilt it toward the light.
 If you can’t notice light through it, use a new one.

 - Install the new filter with the arrow pointing toward the furnace to prevent damage.

-Flat filters need to be replaced monthly, while pleated filters should last somewhere in the vicinity of three months.
-You may also get a washable filter that will work for about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter sooner.

 To make the process smoother in the future, write with a permanent marker on your furnace exterior or ductwork to show the airflow direction and filter size.